-The rest of the paper is organized as follows.
-In the next section, the advantages of pre-positioning strategic stockpiles for enhancing efficiency of disaster relief operations are discussed.
+The rest of this whitepaper focuses on the advantages of pre-positioning strategic stockpiles for enhancing efficiency of disaster relief operations are discussed.
 Then, we discuss two of the main challenges faced by decision makers at embryonal stage of the design of a network of emergency response facilities: definition of optimal network size (how many nodes) and identification of most appropriate locations for the DCs.
 Each of the challenges is presented with a problem description, a solution approach, and some initial results from research to date.
-We then introduce four prospective approaches that could be included to further enhance the research framework.
 Finally, we present the approach and the methodology identified to support an exploratory study for establishing a network of emergency response facilities in Indonesia.

-Provision of relief items to Challenges affected areas to minimize human suffering, in an efficient and - Increased needs of affected Disaster Preparedness effective way. people - Environmental changes - Resource planning -Increased expectations and compliance - Last mile transportation and distribution - Unpredictability of demand - Lack of resources -Prepositioning of critical commodities Main objective is to enhance robustness and resiliency of relief chains.
+Provision of relief items to Challenges affected areas to minimize human suffering, in an efficient and - Increased needs of affected Disaster Preparedness effective way. people - Environmental changes - Resource planning -Increased expectations and compliance - Last mile transportation and distribution Unpredictability of demand Lack of resources -Prepositioning of critical commodities Main objective is to enhance robustness and resiliency of relief chains.